Kishoreganj District

 Kishoreganj District (কিশোরগঞ্জ জেলা) is a district in Dhaka Division, Bangladesh.
+The establishment of the Kishorganj began with 2495.07 km^{2} of land requisition from Mymensingh district to form Kishoreganj District.
 Earlier it was a mahakuma (sub-division) under Mymensingh district.
-2495.07 km^{2} of land was taken from Mymensingh district to form Kishoreganj District.
-Kishorganj consists of eight municipalities, 13 upazilas, 105 union parishads, 39 wards, 145 mahallas, 946 mouzas, and 1775 villages.
+Kishorganj consists of Ten municipalities, 13 upazilas, 105 union parishads, 39 wards, 145 mahallas, 946 mouzas, and 1775 villages.

 History

 The history of Kishoreganj dates from ancient times.
 The village of Egarosindur in Pakundia Upazila has evidence of trade with distant foreign countries dating back at least 2500 years.
 Historically, the region of Kishoreganj has been seen as forming the southern boundary of Kamarupa.
 It was part of the Pala and Sena empires, and after their fall, it was mainly administered by a large number of petty Koch and Barman chieftains.

 These chieftains were nominally subject to the Bengal Sultans, but were never fully conquered.
 However, eventually these chieftains were conquered by the Mughals, with Egarosindur being conquered in 1538.
 In 1580, Isa Khan defeated the Koch chieftain of Jangalbari and took over the entirety of Kishoreganj in his domain.
 From this fort, he resisted Mughal domination of Bengal.
 After his death and his son's surrender, most of the present-day Kishoreganj district formed part of Musa Khan's domain.
 Other parts of the district became part of various zamindaris.
 One of these Zamindars, Nand Kishore Pramanik, gave the land for a town that became Kishoreganj.
 The region became part of the Sonargaon Sarkar of the Bengal Subah.
 After the British conquest of Bengal Kishoreganj became part of the Mymensingh district.
 It gained separate district status in 1984.